Airbag system viewed from above, left-hand-drive car.

 Volvo recommends that you contact an authorised Volvo workshop for repair.
 Defective work in the airbag system could cause malfunction and result in serious personal injury.

-The detectors react differently depending on the nature of the collision and whether or not the seatbelt is fastened.
-Applies to all seatbelt positions apart from centre seat rear.
+The detectors react differently depending on the nature of the collision and whether or not the seatbelts are fastened.
+Applies to all belt positions.

 It is therefore possible that only one (or none) of the airbags may inflate in a collision.
 The detectors sense the force of the collision on the vehicle and the action is adapted accordingly so that one or more airbags are deployed.